Cruising with a Baby: What To Expect, Tips & More From A Mom

 With a bit of a go-with-the-flow attitude and research ahead of time you can have a wonderful family vacation and seeing them look out at the waves in wonder, sailing into port and exploring different parts of the world together really is incredible.

-Top 3 Things to Know When Planning Your Cruise with a Baby
+3 Things You Need to Know When Planning A Cruise with a Baby

-• Babies can’t use the pools onboard most ships except for splash areas on Disney ships and a few Royal Caribbean ships
+- Babies can’t use the pools (until they’re potty trained) onboard most ships except for splash areas on Disney ships and a few Royal Caribbean ships

 Is a Cruise a Good Idea With a Baby?

-Yes!
-I would absolutely recommend taking a baby cruising with you – if you have done your research, pick the right cruise and cruise line for what you need and know what you’re getting yourself into.
+While I would recommend it – you need to do your research and pick the right cruise and cruise line for what you need.
 This is a great place to start!
 I’ve been there, I’ve done it.

 Where Does a Baby Sleep on a Cruise?